16 Horsepower

-16 Horsepower, often stylized as Sixteen Horsepower, was an American country rock band based in Denver, Colorado, United States.
-Their music often invoked religious imagery dealing with conflict, redemption, punishment, and guilt through David Eugene Edwards's lyrics and the heavy use of traditional bluegrass, gospel, and Appalachian instrumentation cross-bred with rock, pioneering gothic country.
-For the bulk of its career, the band consisted of Edwards, Jean-Yves Tola, and Pascal Humbert, the latter two formerly of the French band Passion Fodder.
+16 Horsepower, often stylized as Sixteen Horsepower, is an American country rock band from Denver, Colorado.
+The group consists of vocalist and multi-instrumentalist David Eugene Edwards, bassist Pascal Humbert and drummer Jean-Yves Tola.

+The group pioneered the gothic country genre by mixing country rock with traditional bluegrass, gospel and Appalachian instrumentation.
+Their music often invoked religious imagery dealing with conflict, redemption, punishment, and guilt through Edwards's lyrics.

+For the bulk of its career, the band consisted of Edwards, Tola and Humbert, the latter two formerly of the French band Passion Fodder.
 After releasing four studio albums and touring extensively, the group broke up in 2005, citing "mostly political and spiritual" differences.
-The members remain active in the groups Wovenhand and Lilium.
+The members continued in the groups Wovenhand and Lilium before reforming in 2025.